tiaxone/portfolium/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.

+# Npm packages

+"ngx-infinite-scroll": "^6.0.1" - Was used to accomplish the infinite scroll "@angular/flex-layout": "^7.0.0-beta.22" - Was used to get a flex box implemntation of the cards "@angular/material": "^7.2.0" - Was used as a design framework

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.